Sir Francis Baring, 1st Baronet: Transactions with Hope & Co.

 Throughout Baring's lifetime his good commercial intelligence, sound judgement, nimble-footedness, and instinct for speculative profit remained the hallmarks of his business style.
 Thousands of speculations detailed in his firm's ledgers attest to this, but his burgeoning business and rising confidence were graphically illustrated in 1787 when Hope & Co. introduced him to speculation on a grand scale.
 The two houses set about controlling the entire European cochineal market by secretly buying up all available stocks, one quarter for Barings and the rest for Hopes.
-Correspondents from Saint Petersburg to Cadiz spent £450,000 but prices remained static and in 1788, with a huge loss anticipated, the partners of Barings agreed "to forgo any participation of the profits of the trade for the last year".
+Correspondents from Saint Petersburg to Cádiz spent £450,000 but prices remained static and in 1788, with a huge loss anticipated, the partners of Barings agreed "to forgo any participation of the profits of the trade for the last year".

 The resumption of war in 1793 provided new challenges and opportunities.
 The evacuation of Hopes to London between 1795 and 1803, when Amsterdam was occupied by France, and the availability of their expertise, contacts, and capital to Barings were of immense assistance.
 The two houses embarked on bold transactions—invariably with a quarter for Barings and the rest for Hopes.
 Their first adventure was entirely private and aimed to secure a substantial part of their capital from the dangers of European revolutions and wars.
 In late 1795 Baring dispatched his 22-year-old son, Alexander, to Boston to negotiate and execute the purchase of more than 1 million acres (4,000 km^{2}) of land in Maine for £107,000.
 The investment was introduced by the land's owner, Senator William Bingham, son-in-law of Barings' Philadelphia correspondent, Thomas Willing, and yet another friend of Lansdowne.
 Francis Baring undertook the initial appraisal and commitment to the investment, and the negotiations were left to his son Alexander, who afterwards remained in North America as Barings' representative and who consolidated his position by marrying Bingham's eldest daughter, Ann Louisa.
 The link was further strengthened through the marriage of Baring's third son, Henry, to Bingham's other daughter, Maria, in 1802.
 Both marriages brought considerable wealth to the Baring family.